justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 <pattern-anchor src=./patterns/triplets.rle></pattern-anchor>

 I remember reading these rules with Mariam.
-She was eight or nine years old then, I in my mid-twenties.
+She was eight years old.
 As we read, she stopped me to ask the meaning of words she didn’t know.
 Not mathematical words like “orthogonal” — she had learned that long ago — but “solitaire” and “desiderata.”
 Instead of a checkerboard we used graph paper, and instead of checkers, we used Smarties, the hard, puck-shaped sugar candies Mariam and I both loved.

 I described one shape after another — three counters in a row, then four counters in the shape of l, L, Z, T — and challenged Mariam to evolve the patterns forward by applying Conway’s rules.